telerik/maui-docs/controls/datagrid/sorting.md

 To sort through the UI, click or tap the column header. `UserSortMode` defines how the user input, such as tapping or clicking the column header, affects the current sort state of the DataGrid.

-The DataGrid provides the following options:
+The `UserSortMode` has the following options:

 * (Default) `Auto`
 * `Multiple`